ioccc-src/winner/2020/ferguson1/README.md

 implemented many new things after that.
 In fact I have numerous times thought I was done only to have added yet another feature - or two or three or more!

-Second is the old Atari game [Surround][].
+Second is the old Atari game [Surround][] (according to Wikipedia it might even be the origin of Snake itself).
 There were a few modes as I recall.
 The object of the game was to surround your opponent so that they would run into you, the wall or themselves.
 The opponent was either the computer or another player.